cdli-gh/cdli-gh.github.io/_pages/cdli_two_factor_guide.md

 <br/>

 # Setup Guide for Google Chrome Users
-This guide will walk you through the steps required to setup the **GAuth Authenticator in Google Chrome**.
-By the end of this guide, you will have a plugin that helps to verify user identities before granting them access to websites and services, using two-factor Authentication.
+This guide is intended towards people with no access to smartphone.
+If you have a smartphone, please follow the [instructions for smartphone users](#setup-guide-for-smartphone-users).
+This Guide will walk you through the steps required to setup the **GAuth Authenticator in Google Chrome**.
+By the end of this guide, you will be able to use **2FA** authentication to login to **OUR WEBSITE**.
 #### Install GAuth Authenticator :
-GAuth Authenticator can be found and downloaded from the Chrome Store or simply visit- https://chrome.google.com/webstore/detail/gauth-authenticator/ilgcnhelpchnceeipipijaljkblbcobl
+GAuth Authenticator can be found and downloaded from the **Chrome Store**, simply visit- https://chrome.google.com/webstore/detail/gauth-authenticator/ilgcnhelpchnceeipipijaljkblbcobl

 #### Adding the extension to chrome browser :
 Click on the **Add to Chrome** button located on the right.
 A pop-up appears on the screen asking for your confirmation to add the extension to your chrome browser.